andycroll/andycroll.com/_posts/2013-09-03-furiously-paddling-underneath.markdown

 But that's the thing, you're not meant to see that.

-Remember as you see a swan paddling gracefully along the surface of the water, _you can't see the feet furiously paddling underneath_.
+Remember as you see a swan gliding gracefully along the surface of the water, _you can't see the feet furiously paddling underneath_.